jamargoochIT/configure-ad/README.md

-Once we’ve logged in, we can move on to the next big step.
+Once we’ve logged in, we can move on to the next step.
 ![29](https://github.com/user-attachments/assets/e37f68e1-722f-4e08-801c-19fea20b7a8c)<br><br><br><br>

-Join Client-1 to your domain (mydomain.com)

-Now we’ll log back into Client-1 as the local admin, in my case labuser, the credentials we used without mydomain.com.
+Now, we’ll log back into Client-1 as the local admin, in my case labuser, the credentials we used without mydomain.com.
 Once we’ve logged in, we’re going to right click on the windows start menu and select system.

 ![30](https://github.com/user-attachments/assets/d87b99df-a69b-4caa-8074-5ac3394cde0e)<br><br><br><br>